GuptaVishu2002/DynamicEmbedding/README.md

 # DynamicEmbedding

 This repository contains the code for Dynamic Embedding framework to predict materials properties.
-The code provides the following functions:

-* Use a pre-trained ALIGNN model to perform dynamic extraction on a given target dataset.
+The code provides a pre-trained ALIGNN model to perform dynamic extraction on a given target dataset.

 ## Installation Requirements